Scholarship Funds

 Established by Carolyn Gilbert and her family, this fund provides scholarships for qualified students graduating Carroll Jr.-Sr. High School who will be attending an accredited post-secondary educational institution, who are pursuing an education which will lead into one of the "helping" professions includes, but is not limited to, professions in the medical or education fields.
 Students attending post-secondary educational institutions other than a baccalaureate (4-year) program are eligible.
 Preference will be given to students who have overcome a significant obstacle or disadvantage.

-Eligibility and selection criteria: (a) academic ability to succeed in chosen field of study; (b) evidence of determination and perseverance to continue education; (c) good character; (d) recommendations from teachers and staff of school and/or community members with respect to the nominated student; and (e) financial need (financial documentation required). *Scholarship application available through the Carroll Jr.-Sr. H.S.
-Guidance Department, the Community Foundation office and below.
+Eligibility and selection criteria: (a) academic ability to succeed in chosen field of study; (b) evidence of determination and perseverance to continue education; (c) good character; (d) recommendations from teachers and staff of school and/or community members with respect to the nominated student; and (e) financial need (financial documentation required). *Use general scholarship application.

 Robert Thornburg Scholarship Fund